-Amendment 9 to the Snapper Grouper FMP (SAFMC 1998a) established minimum size limits for yellowtail snapper, red grouper, black grouper, gag, yellowfin grouper, yellowmouth grouper, and scamp; and created a 20-fish aggregate recreational bag limit for snapper grouper species without a bag limit (with the exception of tomtate and blue runner), including yellowtail snapper.
+Amendment 9 to the Snapper Grouper FMP (SAFMC 1998b) established minimum size limits for yellowtail snapper, red grouper, black grouper, gag, yellowfin grouper, yellowmouth grouper, and scamp; and created a 20-fish aggregate recreational bag limit for snapper grouper species without a bag limit (with the exception of tomtate and blue runner), including yellowtail snapper.
 The amendment also prohibited the sale and purchase of gag, red porgy, and black grouper during March and April; and included blueline tilefish, gag, and black grouper within the 5-fish aggregate grouper bag limit, of which no more than 2 fish could be gag or black grouper (individually or in combination).
 Also included was a provision whereby vessels with longline gear aboard could only possess snowy grouper, warsaw grouper, yellowedge grouper, misty grouper, golden tilefish, blueline tilefish, and sand tilefish.
-The Council approved Amendment 9 at their December 1998 meeting.
 The final rule published in the Federal Register on January 25, 1999, and became effective on February 24, 1999.